-- 2 Jijabai Shaped ShivaJi – The Great Hindu Warrior that we know
+- 1.4 Jijabai Formed Shivaji – The Great Hindu Warrior

-- 6 Jijabai was first Mentor and then came Dadaji Kondadev
+- 1.8 Jijabai was First Mentor and Then Dadaji Kondadev

 The shape, durability and quality of a pot are entirely dependent on the skill and the creativity of the potter.
-Likewise Chatrapati Shivaji Raje was entirely nurtured to fight the enemies who were obstructing the Establishment of Hindavi Swarajya.
+Likewise Chatrapati Shivaji Raje was entirely nurtured by mother Jijamata to fight the enemies who were obstructing the Establishment of Hindavi Swarajya.

 Jijau was born to Mhakasabai and Lakhoji Jadhav in Sindkhed territory.
 As she grew up, the sufferings of Hindus under the Mughal rule was perceived by her.
 At the tiny age when girls play with dolls Jijau immersed in learning sword fighting.
 Her mother nurtured Jijau’s courage by telling the tales of valor.
 The situation in the country was to provide services to Mughal Rulers, to become local commanding officers under Mughals the actual enemy, praise them and loot own people for them.

 Hindu women were being assaulted by Muslims and auctioned- like muslims of today carrying love jihad and forcibly converting Hindu women.
 Society had become a mute spectator.
 Farmers were working on empty stomachs, only for Mughals.
 Jijau was searching for a person who could fight this injustice.